CAFDataProcessing/worker-workflow/worker-workflow-container/src/main/docker/workflows/readme.md

 If the environment variable is null or an empty string then the target queue name will be constructed from the action name and suffixed with -in

-`eg for environment variable: CAF_WORKFLOW_ACTION_LANG_DETECT_INPUT_QUEUE=dataprocessing-langdetect-in` `eg for default value if no environment variable: action name :lang_detect so queueName: langdetect-in`
+`eg for environment variable: CAF_WORKFLOW_ACTION_LANG_DETECT_INPUT_QUEUE=dataprocessing-langdetect-in`

+`eg for default value: action name :lang_detect so queueName: lang_detect-in`

 ### customData